Gen (keeping still, the mountain). The upper: Kun1 (submissiveness,

 but remained humble and exhibited it through the principle of

 moderation.
-His sincerity was recognized in the end, as seen in line
+His sincerity was recognised in the end, as seen in line

 2; as a result, he was released.